Síguenos / Follow us!

-Assertiveness is not what you do, it’s who you are!, Shakti Gawain.
+Assertiveness is not what you do, it's who you are!
+Shakti Gawain.

-We need an assertive style so that an effective interpersonal communication can take place.
-It is the middle path between aggressive and passive behaviour.
-It is “a form of behaviour characterized by a confident declaration or affirmation of a statement without the need of proof; this affirms the person’s rights or point of view without either aggressively threatening the rights of another (assuming a position of dominance) or submissively permitting another to ignore or deny one’s rights or point of view,” Dorland’s Medical Dictionary.
+We need an assertive style so that effective interpersonal communication may take place.
+It is the middle path between aggressive and passive behavior.
+It is "a form of behaviour characterized by a confident declaration or affirmation of a statement without the need of proof; this affirms the person's rights or point of view without either aggressively threatening the rights of another (assuming a position of dominance) or submissively permitting another to ignore or deny one's rights or point of view," Dorland's Medical Dictionary.